wistia/wistia-open-docs/_posts/data-api.md

 You can also extract thumbnails from a video by modify the URL of that video asset.
 Pretty sneaky, right?
 Here's how to do it:
 [Extracting Thumbnails]({{ '/extracting-thumbnails' | post_url }})

+### SSL

+If you have an asset that's served over HTTP and you'd like to get it served over HTTPS instead, you'll need to change the subdomain from `embed` to `embed-ssl`.
+We  use different subdomains for SSL and non-SSL assets because they're sometimes served through different CDNs for performance reasons.